weshowe/LLMS_talk_to_each_other/README.md

 The program handles the web-based LLMs (character.ai and Replika) by switching browser tabs and relaying messages, with a little bit of conversation seeding to choose a topic and (attempt) to keep the conversation going.
 Since neither character.ai nor Replika have a public API or working/easy-to-use alternatives to that, I made this.
 Currently WIP.

 A log of each conversation will be placed in same directory as the program, with Unix timestamp appended to the log file.
-The wait timer between messages is fairly conservative, feel free to change it in main.py, although it *might* cause some message truncation if it is too low.
+The wait timer between messages for the web-based agents is fairly conservative, feel free to change it in main.py, although it *might* cause some message truncation if it is too low.

 ## Installation
 1. Execute "pip install selenium pytz" in the command line. selenium versions 4.0 and above should work.